DoctorMcKay/node-steam-user/README.md

 **v3.13.0 or later is required to use this method**

+**This no longer works and is deprecated.
+It will be removed entirely in a future release.**

 Requests Steam to send you an email that contains a code you can supply to `changePassword` in order to change your account's password.
 If you have a Mobile Authenticator enabled, this will return success but not actually do anything.
 With 2FA, you should use a 2FA code instead of an email code.